 Not to worry -- the world is not coming to an end.
-That's just one of Florida's four horsemen -- after months being stuck in the stable -- finally returning to the sky.
+It's just the sound of one of Florida's four horsemen galloping across the sky.

 |Storms roll across the Florida peninsula|